-Hundreds of languages still don't have a single verse of Scripture — and many of those communities live in remote areas where laptops overheat, internet is unreliable for months, and traditional translation workflows simply can't reach.^1 LangQuest puts oral Bible translation directly into the hands of native speakers, right from their phones.^2
+Hundreds of languages still don't have a single verse of Scripture — and many of those communities live in remote areas where laptops overheat, internet drops for months at a time, and traditional translation workflows simply can't reach.^1 LangQuest puts oral Bible translation directly into the hands of native speakers, right from their phones.^2

 Built by Frontier R&D — a team of AI researchers, linguists, and engineers united by the conviction that God's Word belongs in every language — LangQuest is an offline-first mobile app designed for the realities of field translation.^3 Users capture bite-sized chunks of Scripture, stories, songs, or cultural content by voice or text, then collaborate with their community through voting and feedback to validate translations.^2 Everything is stored locally and syncs seamlessly when connectivity returns.^1